 |Color||Gunmetal, black, chrome, gold, white|

-Grooming a wild puppy can test your patience, and some clippers are too heavy to use on little pups.
+Grooming a wild puppy can test your patience, and some clippers are too heavy for little pups.
 The lightweight Pet Union Professional Grooming Kit is the perfect tool for trimming puppy hair.
-Some dogs become irritated with the loud noise and vibrations of other clippers, but Pet Union’s model is quieter than most discount brands.
+Some dogs become irritated with other clippers’ loud noise and vibrations, but Pet Union’s model is quieter than most discount brands.
 The kit includes the cordless trimmer, comb, scissors, blade oil, four guard combs, and nail clippers.

 If you need a heavy-duty clipper for several pets, we suggest purchasing a premium trimmer, but the Pet Union is perfect for grooming a puppy.
-It’s not very durable, and several dog owners complained that the blade is challenging to remove.
+It’s not very durable, and several dog owners complained that removing the blade is challenging.

 5. Wahl Professional Animal MiniArco Corded / Cordless

 Some dogs can handle the noise and vibrations from hair trimmers, but most dislike the sensation of having their face, paws, and ears trimmed.
-Trimming sensitive areas can be difficult with a bulky clipper, but Wahl’s Professional Animal MiniArco Corded/Cordless is ideal for fine grooming details.
-It’s not designed to groom thick, matted coats, but it’s excellent at detailing hard-to-reach areas, especially with hyperactive dogs.
+Trimming sensitive areas with a bulky clipper can be difficult, but Wahl’s Professional Animal MiniArco Corded/Cordless is ideal for fine grooming details.
+It’s not designed to groom thick, matted coats but is excellent at detailing hard-to-reach areas, especially with hyperactive dogs.
 The MiniArco is one of the lightest trimmers online; it only weighs 0.31 pounds.

 The clipper kit includes a #30 fine blade, cleaning brush, blade oil, and two guide combs.
 It operates at 6,000 SPM and only registers 66 decibels.
-The battery life is much lower than other competitors and its plastic casing is not as durable as other Wahl products.
+The battery life is much lower than that of other competitors, and its plastic casing is not as durable as that of other Wahl products.